 Yes, Medicaid covers inpatient drug rehab.

 Full-time inpatient rehab provides rigorous therapy and support.
-Inpatient rehab services, including room and board, medical care, counseling, and other essential treatments, may be covered by Medicaid.
-All Medicaid-covered services vary by state and scenario.
+Inpatient alcohol rehab Medicaid services, including room and board, medical care, counseling, and other essential treatments, may be covered by Medicaid.

 Does Medicaid Cover Rehab After a Hospital Stay?